rberger997/RNA-seq-workflow/README.md

 # RNA-seq-workflow

-This is a simple workflow to do analysis on RNA seq data and make some plots.
-The input is the Kallisto alignment result (.tsv) files and following the workflow in order will generate:
+This is a computational workflow for processing and analyzing RNA sequencing data.
+The input data are genome alignment result files (in this case .tsv or .h5 files from Kallisto).
+Following the workflow in sequential order will generate the following outputs:

+Gene-level results:
+ - Matrix containing normalized counts for all genes in the genome
- - Differential expression dataframes (.csv output)
+ - Differential expression dataframes (.csv output) comparing gene expression between samples
+ - Principal component analysis (PCA) plot of all samples
- - Summary table of gene changes
+ - Summary table of gene changes based on selection criteria
- - Principal component (PCA) plot
- - Sample distance plot
- - Mean average (MA) plot
+ - Clustered heatmap of differential expression results
- - Volcano plot
+ - Volcano plots of differential expression results
- - Heatmap of the top n variance genes
+ - Interactive volcano plots

+ Pathway-level results:
- - Pathway enrichment using GO
+ - Gene set enrichment analysis (GSEA) using MSigDB Hallmark pathways
+ - GSEA using Reactome pathways
+ - Clustered heatmaps of global pathway changes